iSHAREScheme/iSHARESatellite/INSTALL.md

       postgresql://admin:adminpw@app-postgres:5432/ishare?sslmode=disable
 ```

-Change the password `adminpw` in connection string with password configured in `docker-compose-mw.yaml`.

 ### Steps to configure password for Application Keycloak service

+Move to the following directory:
 ```sh
 cd iSHARESatellite/keycloak/postgres
 ```

-Open `init-db.sql` in a text editor:
+Open `init-db.sql` in a text editor, and look for the below snippet.
+Replace the `keycloak` string with your desired password.
+The password should be placed between single quotes.

 ```sql
 CREATE USER keycloak WITH ENCRYPTED PASSWORD 'keycloak';
 ```

-Change password from `keycloak` to desired password.
-Password should be between single quotes.
+Move to the following directory:
 ```sh
 cd iSHARESatellite/keycloak
 ```

-Open `keycloak-docker-compose.yaml` in a text editor, look for below snippet
+Open *keycloak-docker-compose.yaml* in a text editor.
+Locate the `environment` section.
+Change the value of the `DB_PASSWORD` variable to your desired password.
+Look at the below snippet for reference:

 ```yaml
 keycloak: